riptano/astra-portal-getting-started/gettingStartedWithVSS/README.md

 insert into vector_example.products (i, j) values (5, [23, 18, 3.9])
 ```

-In the context of Vector Similarity Search (VSS), a vector is an array of numbers (floats) that represents a specific object or entity.
+In the context of Vector Search, a vector is an array of numbers (floats) that represents a specific object or entity.
 The numbers in the vector are features that describe the object or entity.

 In the examples given, j is a VECTOR type.
 Each array that you're inserting into j ([8, 2.3, 58], [1.2, 3.4, 5.6], [23, 18, 3.9]) is a vector.
 These vectors might represent anything from an image to a document or even a user's behavior.
 The specific meaning of the numbers in each vector depends on the context in which they're used.

 For instance, if you were using vectors to represent products in an ecommerce application, the numbers in the vector could represent various characteristics of each product - things like its price, weight, or number of reviews.
 If the vectors represented user behavior, they might include things like the number of times a user visited a certain page, the number of items they purchased, etc.

-In summary, these numbers are a compact way to represent complex data in a way that makes it easy to compare and contrast different entities (like products or user behaviors) in a vector space.
+These numbers are a compact way to represent complex data in a way that makes it easy to compare and contrast different entities (like products or user behaviors) in a vector space.
 That's what makes Vector Similarity Search a powerful tool for tasks like recommendation systems, image retrieval, and many others.

 ## 5 Read vector data with CQL
 Now take a look at how to read the data with a SELECT statement.